tk3369/SASLib.jl/README.md

 # SASLib

-This project is a work in progress.
-Do not use until it's ready.
+This is a port of Pandas' read_sas function.

+It is still a work in progress but at least it can read one test file :-)